daniestevez/gr-satellites/README.md

     the same time, you need to use an SDR receiver.
 The receivers `lilacsat_fcdpp` and `lilacsat_rtlsdr` can be used with a FUNcube Dongle Pro+ and an RTL-SDR respectively.
 These are complete receivers and decoders.
-They submit telemetry to the PE0SAT server and can use Doppler correction with Gpredict, in the same way as the frontends from gr-frontends.
+They submit telemetry to the SatNOGS database and can use Doppler correction with Gpredict, in the same way as the frontends from gr-frontends.
 When using Doppler correction with Gpredict, you have to set 437.200MHz as the downlink frequency in Gpredict.